lawun330/lawun330/README.md

 - With my team, I built the **Refiller Robot** using the Arduino platform for COVID-19 era, which was later donated to Wai Bar Gi Hospital, Myanmar.
 We were from the Laboratory of Robotics and Artificial Intelligence (LORA) of Yangon Technological University.
 The project was interviewed by the [BBC Burmese](https://youtu.be/Vs6lDYDOak4?si=kkbzYx5g9wyoec0Q).
 - I jumped from Arduino to Python because of my passion in coding in 2020.
 - Since them, I have been exploring several different fields of Computer Science: from Octave and Machine Learning, to Data Science, Algorithms.
+- I attended the UoPeople in 2022 to become a CS undergrad.
-- I have decided to land my career that involves helping people with what I know.
+- I love to get a career that involves helping people with what I know.

 ## What do I know?
 ### Most-used Languages & Libraries